In this article, I’m sharing the exact steps we took to get our Chanty website from 0 to almost 400K visits and from 0 to 10K leads in two years.

 Keyword research is well and alive, and it should be done properly.
 At Chanty, we use Ahrefs, a popular keyword research service, and a backlink analysis tool.
 Normally, we’d take a look at three factors when performing keyword research:

 - Search volume (SV).
 Clearly, more people typing in a certain keyword in Google search means more potential traffic for your website.
 If you see 0-10 search volume per month, you may think twice before putting time and effort into a post covering this keyword.
 At the same time if you found a juicy keyword with impressive search volume (like on the image below), don’t get too excited just yet.
+High search volume doesn’t always equate to high-quality traffic.
+It’s important to balance volume with relevance to your audience and business goals.
 Next thing you should pay your attention is:

 - Keyword difficulty (KD).
 It shows how difficult it’s going to be for you to rank for this particular keyword.
 It takes into account the competition – the amount of backlinks pointing to the URL in Google top 10.
 If you are just starting out and the backlink profile of your domain isn’t impressive, I wouldn’t aim for keywords of over 10 in KD.
-As your backlink profile grows stronger, you can raise the bar higher and compete for more difficult keywords.
+Besides, the difficulty of ranking often differs depending on the industry or niche you represent.
+The stronger your backlink profile gets, the higher you can raise the bar to target more difficult keywords.
+Just be sure to gradually increase the competitiveness so that you don’t get too tired out during the early period.

 - Intent.
 This is the part where you should apply some common sense and understand user behavior.
 Keyword intent answers the question “How ready is this user to make a purchase decision?”
 E.g. for an airline company, the search intent behind ‘Winter in Thailand’ is much lower than ‘Cheap Flights from New York to Bangkok’.
-You can apply the same principles to your B2B SaaS company and focus on the right keywords.
+Understanding intent is key to carving your content strategy.
+You can use the same principles to focus on the right keywords for your B2B SaaS company.
+For instance, when users search for “best productivity apps for teams,” they probably want to increase their team’s productivity, and this would be a high-intent keyword for your SaaS product.

 As you can see, the perfect keyword is the one with the perfect balance of SV, KD, and intent.
 If you are just starting your blog, finding high-intent keywords with high search volume and low keyword difficulty is crucial to building your content pillars.